Steve Tracey

 About

-• Tracey can provide an expert point of view on blockchain technologies, supply chain strategy, strategic procurement, supply chain management and related applications in various supply chain processes.
+• Tracey can provide an expert point of view on supply chain strategy, strategic procurement, supply chain management, blockchain technologies, and related applications in various supply chain processes.
 He is also an expert on the textile industry, and manufacturing operations, specifically in that industry.

-• Tracey serves on the advisory boards of StorytellerFx, Chainparency (innovative blockchain technologies), the Penn State Center for Medical Innovation (CMI) and is on the Strategic Procurement Transformation executive steering committee for the university.
+• Tracey serves on the advisory boards of StorytellerFx, Chainparency (innovative blockchain technologies), and the Penn State Center for Medical Innovation (CMI).
+He also serves on the Strategic Procurement Transformation executive steering committee for the university and, on the Advisory Council for DISCOVER (Diversity & Inclusion in Supply Chain).
+DISCOVER is a cross-industry organization that serves as a catalyst for the advancement of people of color in the supply chain.
 He was recently appointed to the strategic core team for the newly formed Industrial Biotechnology Institute.
-He is also on the Advisory Council for DISCOVER (Diversity & Inclusion in Supply Chain).
-DISCOVER is a cross-industry organization that serves as a catalyst for the advancement of people of color in the supply chain.

 In The Media